 Ayr KA8 0AU

 Ayr KA7 1DR

 Troon KA10 6EF

 |Girvan and Maybole

 Girvan KA26 9AQ

-Opening Hours for telephone and public enquiries are Monday, Tuesday and Thursday
+Opening Hours for telephone and public enquiries are Monday to Thursday

 Free help and advice is available from South Ayrshire Trading Standards Consumer

 & Business Advice Centre, 5 River Terrace, Ayr, KA8 0BJ

 Fax (01292) 616061